-- e.
+- Note: If you want to remove a Tree which is is or forms part of a heritage item or is within one of the five heritage conservations areas within the City of Ryde you must apply for a Development Application under Section 4 of this Part. - e.
 The applicant must outline the justification for conducting the tree works with regard to the following assessment criteria: - i.
 The tree's species, age, health, vigour, structural condition, stability, and growth habit and surrounding environment - ii.
-Existing and potential habitat value of the tree or section of the tree being considered for pruning

-Note: Trees with hollows or other potential habitat may need to be assessed by an ecologist or wildlife specialist.
+Existing and potential habitat value of the tree or section of the tree being considered for pruning - Note: Tree with hollows or other potential habitat may need to be assessed by an ecologist or wildlife specialist.